How to Calculate Statistical Significance

 In Risen and Gilovich's study, for example, they were interested in the general feeling of regret.
 Their population of interest could reasonably be described as adults within the US or people from Western, industrialized nations.
 The sample they gathered, however, consisted of 62 undergraduate students at Cornell.

 For many researchers today, the most efficient way to gather data is online.
 CloudResearch can help you quickly and easily gather data from large and diverse groups of people.
-Learn how our sampling tools can help you find the sample you need and ensure you have enough power for your statistical tests today.
+Learn how CloudResearch's online sampling tools can help you find the sample you need and ensure you have enough statistical power for your hypothesis tests.

 All statistical tests follow a formula.
 The t-test formula below converts the difference between two groups into a ratio: